saurabmish/Reddit-Backend/README.md

     `flask run`

-  + Navigate to API testing directory:
+  + Open a new terminal and navigate to API testing directory:

     `cd tests/unit`